bernardphp/bernard/doc/serializers.rst

 The ``AggregateNormalizer`` will check each normalizer passed to its constructor and use the first one that can handle the object given to it.
 You should always pass the ``EnvelopeNormalizer`` first.
-And it's a good idea to add the ``DefaultMessageNormalizer`` last as a fallback when none other match.
+And it's a good idea to add the ``PlainMessageNormalizer`` last as a fallback when none other match.

 More normalizers are available from `Symfony <http://symfony.com/doc/current/components/serializer.html#normalizers>`_, along with the ``DoctrineNormalizer`` and ``RecursiveReflectionNormalizer`` from